-The criteria for forming the structure of the PMKS has already been identified
+The criteria for forming the structure of the PMKS has already

-for content has been established by our Objectives and Assumptions.
+has been established by our Objectives and Assumptions.
 However,

-knowing what to exclude is just as important, because project management tends
+knowing what to exclude is just as important, because project management

-don't want to find ourselves including the whole world!
+areas.
+We don't want to find ourselves including the whole world!